dionupton/FlogIt/README.md

 Welcome to **FlogIt**, my demo auction platform project.
 Written with modern development practices, this README provides a overview of the technologies, methodologies, and architectural choices behind this project.

-❗❗ This is a demo project focused on showcasing .NET implementation and the front end has not been fully polished, so there may be bugs or missing functionality on the website ❗❗
+❗❗ This is a demo project focused on showcasing .NET implementation and the front end has not been fully polished, so there may be bugs or missing functionality on the website.
+The website is currently desktop only ❗❗

 ## ✨ Core Functionalities